serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Web/ImpersonatingUserAccessor/ImpersonatingUserAccessor.md

 | --- | --- |
 | userContext | The user accessor service to wrap with impersonation support. |
 | itemsAccessor | Request items accessor |

+## Remarks

+Initializes a new instance of the [`ImpersonatingUserAccessor`](../ImpersonatingUserAccessor.md) class that wraps passed authorization service and adds impersonation support.

 ## See Also